-Soldering is a joining process used to join different types of metals together.
+Soldering is a joining process used to join different types of metals together by melting solder.
 Solder is a metal alloy usually made of tin and lead which is melted using a hot iron.
-The iron is heated to temperatures above 600 degrees fahrenheit which then cools to create a strong bond.
+The iron is heated to temperatures above 600 degrees fahrenheit which then cools to create a strong electrical bond.

 Solder is melted by using heat from an iron connected to a temperature controller.
 It is heated up to temperatures beyond its melting point at around 600 degrees fahrenheit which then causes it to melt, which then cools creating the soldered joint.